 To finish off your file, you can merge all of the layers and export.

 When you know how to add grain in Photoshop to your images, you can quickly apply the style and achieve the look you desire.
-Though we recommend allowing specialists to take the majority of the post production work off your plate, it can be valuable to understand how to apply certain adjustments when you have a specific look in mind.
+Though we recommend allowing specialists to take the majority of the post production work off your plate, and we invite you to take a look at ShootDotEdit pricing when you’re ready to do so, it can be valuable to understand how to apply certain adjustments on your own, especially when you have a specific style or look in mind.

 In addition to Photoshop, Adobe Lightroom offers various features to help you maintain a fast and streamlined workflow for your photography business.
-Find out how expert Jared Platt uses Lightroom in his post-wedding workflow and more with our Online Training: Advanced Lightroom Skillsets!
-Click on the banner below to access the Online Training today.
+Find out how expert Jared Platt uses Lightroom in his post-wedding workflow and see more advanced Lightroom Editing tips here!